unexpectedpanda/retool/readme.md

 [PlayAsia](https://www.play-asia.com/), and good old web searching to turn up information.
 Occasionally I went through Redump's site for Japanese and Chinese characters for the titles, so I could do translations and find out the equivalent English titles.
-Later in the process I discovered [FilterQuest](https://github.com/UnluckyForSome/FilterQuest), a similar tool, and added some missing titles from there.
+At some point I discovered [FilterQuest](https://github.com/UnluckyForSome/FilterQuest), a similar tool, and added some missing titles from there.